City snapshots: Help us expand

 The project is still in demonstration mode, using a handful of specially-equipped Google Street View cars.
-In the coming months, look for maps from Los Angeles area.
+In the coming months, look for maps from more cities.
 Nominate your area to be included, and follow this project for updates.

 Boston’s aging infrastructure is prone to corrosion and leaks.
 Our readings indicate an average of about one leak for each mile we drove.